 Policies in some RIRs have also reserved IPv4 address blocks for use by new and existing Internet Exchange Points (IXPs), ensuring that these key pieces of Internet infrastructure can operate effectively and properly support the transition to IPv6.

-The RIRs also note that, in reference to "reasonable prices", the RIRs are not-for-profit organizations; the RIR members themselves determine the membership and service fees that are reasonably required for funding of RIR activities.
+The RIRs also note that, in reference to "reasonable prices", the RIRs are non-profit organizations, whose members themselves determine the membership and service fees that are reasonably required for funding of RIR activities.

 "Legacy" IPv4 address space